 Too many fallen leaves can upset the balance in a pond.
 If you have a problem with leaves blowing into your pond in autumn, you may want to consider netting your pond, to prevent the leaves from entering the water and decomposing.
 Netting ponds has never appealed to me, as I’m not a fan of net (wildlife often get trapped in netting), but this is a useful precaution that saves additional work over autumn and winter.

-If your pond is already full of old leaves that have now sunk to the bottom of your pond, it’s wise to scoop the leaves out.
+If your pond is already full of old leaves that have now sunk to the bottom of your pond, it’s wise to scoop the leaves out in early springtime.
 One option, if you have a large amount of leaves to remove, is to create an open container, positioned just above the water; ensure that the container over-hangs or adjoins your pond and is as close to the water as possible.
 Construct the container using chicken wire, or another open wire mesh or netting; don’t worry about the aesthetics, you’ll only be using it for a couple of days.
 An open chicken wire container will allow you to deposit your leaves above or at the side of your pond, in a contained manner, but in such a way that any pond creatures you accidentally scoop out will have the chance to escape back in the water.
 When a few days have passed, take down the container and move the leaves to an out of the way location, under a hedge or tree, or in your compost heap.

 I’d always recommend that you collect up fallen rose leaves.
 A fungal disease called Rose Black Spot or Black Spot (also known by its scientific name of Diplocarpon rosae) is a common affliction of roses; affected plants display black markings on their leaves and stems, which is often paired with patches of yellow discolouration.
 The leaves of affected roses often turn yellow and drop early.
 Plants with black spot will lose one or two leaves here and there, from the summertime onwards.
 Black spot spoils the appearance of roses, but it also weakens the vigour of infected plants.